Serge Raynaud de la Ferriere: Pilgrimage

-On April 13, 1950, at Hardward India, he attended the Kumbha Mela, a local pilgrimage.
+On April 13, 1950, at Haridwar, India, he attended the Kumbha Mela pilgrimage.

 He visited Tibet and may have visited the foothills of Mount Kailas.

 After his visit to the Himalayas, he traveled through Burma, Siam, and other countries of the Far East before arriving in Australia.

 Death

 Upon returning to Europe he stopped dressing in white, settling down in Nice, France.
 He began to write The Psychological Proposals, Volumes 1 through 36, with the help of this secretary and partner, Catherine Cucchietti and his 61 circular letters.
 By this time he had already written the books : The Great Messages, Yug, Yoga Yoghism, Art in The New Age, and The Black Book Of Freemasonry, with black signifying the color of gunpowder.
 He died in Nice.